odellus/tennis/Report.md

   Pretrained: True # Whether to load pretrained weights
   Actor_fname: ./pretrained_actor.pth # The name of the actor weights
   Critic_fname: ./pretrained_critic.pth # name ofthe critic weights
-  Pretrained_from:
-    Experiment_id: 5e9661f203832959e6507d44 # this is the uuid of the experiment in the DB
-    Episode_index: 1000 # What episode these weights correspond to.

 # Hyperparameters used to define the network architecture
 Model: